Guidelines regarding tuition fees

 4. Tuition fees coverage

 The University may decide to offer study support activities such as introduction programmes, pick-up service, Swedish and/or English courses and social activities within the coverage of the tuition fee.
-In that case, the offer shall be the same for fee-paying and non-fee-paying students in the same programme.
+In that case, the offer shall be the same for fee-paying and fee-exempt students in the same programme.
 The tuition fees also include insurance through the Group Insurance FAS that the University obtains from Kammarkollegiet.